based on data available through December 2018.

 Usually, the air quality in the Salish Sea area is good.
 A number of exceptional events impacted air quality over the last three years.
-In 2018, levels of fine (inhalable) particulates at 6 of the 13 air monitoring stations shown in the map below meet both the Canadian Ambient Air Quality Standard and the U.S. Daily Standard.
-Levels of fine particulates in south Tacoma exceed the more stringent Canadian Ambient Air Quality Standard but meet the U.S National Ambient Air Quality Standard.
+In 2018, levels of fine (inhalable) particulates at 6 of the 13 air monitoring stations shown in the map below met both the 2015 Canadian Ambient Air Quality Standard and the U.S National Ambient Air Quality Standard.
+Levels of fine particulates in Tacoma, Seattle, Bothell, and Marysville exceeded the more stringent Canadian Ambient Air Quality Standard but met the U.S National Ambient Air Quality Standard.
 Fine particulate levels in Hope and Chilliwack exceeded both the Canadian and U.S. standards in 2018.